 If you have specific questions, please contact our rabbis.

 Bedikat Hametz (The Search For and Burning of Leaven)

 On the evening of Tuesday, April 7, the Search for Leaven, bedikat hametz, is conducted.
 This is a ritual that symbolizes the final cleaning of the house of all hametz.
 It is customary to place pieces of bread in various rooms around the house before the search begins – remember how many pieces there are and where they are hidden!
 The search is conducted with a candle for light and a feather and wooden spoon to collect the hametz.
 The hametz, feather and wooden spoon should be put in a bag and set aside to be burnt in the morning.
 In the morning – this year on Wednesday, April 8 – after eating our last meal of hametz, add any remains from breakfast to the bag of hametz from the previous night, and burn them outside the home.
 This is the final act of removal of hametz from our homes.
 Hametz should be burned by 11:45 a.m.
 The appropriate prayers for the search for and destruction of hametz are found at the beginning of every Haggadah.

 Mechirat Hametz (Sale of Hametz)

 In addition to the thorough cleaning of the house before Pesach, we are commanded to completely free ourselves of leavened products.
 Anything made from wheat, barley, oats, rye or spelt, which had a chance to leaven (rise or ferment), must be destroyed.
 Today a simple but meaningful tradition is followed:

-Please see Mark Stadler or use the form below to sell your Hametz.
-Please contact Mark no later than Thursday, March 29.
+Please see Hazzan Barbara Barnett or use the form on page 12 to sell your Hametz.
+Please contact Barbara no later than Tuesday, April 7.
 A voluntary contribution should be made upon selling Hametz.
 All gifts will be added to our Maot Chitim fund.